-То view your active assignments, go to your organization's MainBossRemote web page • ganization has a Web Access license but not a Web Requests license, you ediately go to a list of your assignments. • ganization has both licenses, the web page will contain a link labeled View gnments.
+То view your acti ve assignments, go to your organization's MainBossWeb web page. • zation has a Web Access license but not a Web Requests license, you tely go to a list of your assignments.
+Login as Mai zation has both licenses, the web page will contain a link labeled in Boss User to view your assignments.
 Click this link.
-Yo our list of a ctive assignments contains information about the following: New requests assigned to you.
+You will be enter your Windows login name and password in order to identify Yo our list of active e assignments contains information about the following: New or in-progress requests that have not been assigned to anyone.
+If you have the appropriate security roles, you can view these requests and can assign yourself to them if you choose to do so.
+New requests assigned to you.
 These are requests which have been created, but may still be subject to significant revisions.
 New requests may even be voided (rejected or cancelled) by the maintenance department.
 In-progress requests assigned to you.
 These are requests which have been accepted by the maintenance department.
 Work may have already begun on these requests.
+Draft work orders that have not been assigned to anyone.
+If you have the appropriate security roles, you can view these work orders and can assign yourself to them if you choose to do so.
 Draft work orders assigned to you.
 These are work orders which have been created but may still be subject to significant revisions.

-Open work orders assigned to you.
+- ☐ Open work orders assigned to you.
 These are work orders which are considered "ready to go"-ready to be handed to the workers who will actually do the job.
-Work may have already begun on these jobs.
+Work may have already begun on these jobs. - □ Requests and work orders that haven't been assigned to anyone.
+If you have the appropriate security roles, you can claim these requests/work orders for yourself.